kubernetes/kubernetes/staging/src/k8s.io/sample-cli-plugin/README.md

 It can also be used as a means of showcasing usage of the cli-runtime set of utilities to aid in third-party plugin development.

-## Cleanup

-You can "uninstall" this plugin from kubectl by simply removing it from your PATH:

-    $ rm /usr/local/bin/kubectl-ns

 ## Compatibility